 Read on for an analysis of the trends we're seeing this month.

-Year-over-year growth currently stands at 0.9 percent at the national level, which is well below the 2.3 percent rate we saw this time last year as well as the 2.1 percent rate from February 2017.
-Rent growth is also pacing behind the overall rate of inflation, which stands at 1.6 percent as of the latest data release, and is lagging even further behind the growth in average hourly earnings, which have increased by 3.2 percent over the past twelve months.
-The recent moderation in rent growth is a welcome bit of relief as millions of our nation's renters continue to struggle with housing affordability.
+Currently, rent growth is trailing the overall rate of inflation, which stands at 2.5 percent as of the latest data release.
+Rent growth lags even further behind the growth in average hourly earnings, which have increased by 3.1 percent over the past twelve months.
+The fact that rent growth is trailing income growth is a welcome bit of relief as millions of our nation's renters continue to struggle with housing affordability.

 Las Vegas and Phoenix metros experiencing fastest growth over the past year

 Tracking rent growth at the national level is informative and provides valuable context, but housing markets are inherently local, and in contrast to the modest growth of our national rent index, some parts of the country are experiencing much more rapid price increases.

 Mesa, AZ tops our list for the nation's fastest rent growth, with an increase of 5.1 percent over the last year, which is three times the national rate.
 Mesa is located just outside of Phoenix, which ranks fourth on the list at 3.5 percent.

 The Las Vegas area is also experiencing rent growth well above the national average.
 Henderson, NV has seen the nation's second-fastest rate of rent growth at 3.9 percent, while neighboring Las Vegas ranks sixth at 3.4 percent growth.
 The Las Vegas metro has seen rapid job growth in recent years, but many of those jobs are in low-paying service and tourism industries, and continued rent hikes could lead to affordability concerns.